Githbhatia/ReadV2/README.md

  *Added option to rotate to a specified angle

  Changes 10/17/2024
- *Added D5-75 and D5-95 calculations reported on the Arias Intensity plots - easily changed to any interval.
+ *Added D5-75 and D5-95 calculations reported on the Arias Intensity plots - easily changed to any interval in code.

  Changes 12/7/2024
  *Revised the 3D-orbit plot to have equal axis in all three directions.
 Added option to create response spectra for velocity and displacement in addition to acceleration as requested by a user.